 We are open for business and to serve our customers’ needs

 Our reception is open during all of our advertised office hours:

 Wednesday until 6.30pm

 Saturday 9.00am – 5.00pm

-Storage and distribution has been listed as one sector which can be classified as essential, and therefore may stay open for business.
+Storage and distribution has been listed as one sector which can be classified as essential, and therefore may stay open for business, even if other businesses are closed by lockdown events.
 This is because:

 - Many other essential businesses and public sector organisations use storage as part of their daily operations.
 This includes the NHS, Police, Social Services, Housing departments, Foodbanks, and others who’s work remains as important now as it ever was.

 - As businesses and individuals are hit economically and socially by the effects of the pandemic, there can sometimes be a sudden need for storage.
 For example businesses who will need to remove a lot of furniture or equipment from work places to enable social distancing in shops, offices, factories, etc.

 - As the government tries to relax lockdown measures there are economic activities which actively require the availability of storage space, such as house moves, renovation works, etc.

 We ask customers and potential customers to contact us by phone or email whenever possible, and only see staff in store where it cannot be avoided.